PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the fallback-only dynamic rank-one Reshape result and the following topological/layout refresh.
+The next characterized unit should determine whether the fallback dynamic-rank-one evidence can safely guard either following refresh.
+If equivalence is not locally provable, it should leave both refreshes unchanged and audit the guarded broadcast repair.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.